On a singular heat equation with dynamic boundary conditions

 Note that we cannot integrate directly over $(0,t)$ since \eqref{st:uniform} and \eqref{st:uniform2} do not extend to $\tau=0$; in other words, we do not have sufficient regularity to use $\sign_\epsi(u_1 - u_2)$ as a test function over $(0,T)$.
 Hence, we first need to take the limit $\epsi\searrow0$, obtaining

-Letting $\tau\searrow 0$ and noting that energy solutions are continuous with values in $L^1$ (cf.~\eqref{regotetaw}), we obtain the assert.
-The proof is concluded. \end{proof} \beos In principle, the uniqueness proof works also in case \eqref{hpteta0} (or \eqref{hpteta0-s}) is not satisfied, i.e., under the conditions of Theorem~\ref{teo:energy}.
-However, in that case the statement may be vacuous since we do not know whether there exist energy solutions satisfying \eqref{st:uniform} and \eqref{st:uniform2}.
-Actually, even in case \eqref{hpteta0} (or \eqref{hpteta0-s}) holds, the proved properties does not exclude that there might exist other energy solutions of Problem~(P) that {\sl do not}\/ regularize with respect to time.
+Letting $\tau\searrow 0$ and noting that energy solutions are continuous with values in $L^1$ (cf.~\eqref{regotetaw}), we obtain the assertion.
+The proof is concluded. \end{proof} \beos In principle, the above proof does not rely directly on hypothesis \eqref{hpteta0} (or \eqref{hpteta0-s}).
+In other words, the conditions on initial data assumed in Theorem~\ref{teo:energy} may suffice.
+However, in that case the uniqueness statement may be vacuous since we do not know whether there exist energy solutions satisfying \eqref{st:uniform} and \eqref{st:uniform2}.
+Actually, even when \eqref{hpteta0} (or \eqref{hpteta0-s}) holds, the proved properties does not exclude that there might exist other energy solutions of Problem~(P) that {\sl do not}\/ regularize with respect to time.
 The same observation can also be referred to the case when $\alpha=0$ and $\beta>0$ since \eqref{st:uniform2} is not known to hold under these conditions. \eddos